 A super easy, classy (and fun) way to present your work!

-UPDATE: as of January 1st, 2020, Dropr is shutting down.
+UPDATE: as of January 1st, 2020, Dropr has shut down.
 The site was no longer sustainable for the developers and they also wanted to focus on other projects.
 I really did like the site for the reasons I talked about in this post.
 My images were also getting a ton of views.
 Even older images were still getting seen.
 I'm not sure if that was within Dropr or if there were any search engines picking up on them.
-An end of an era.

 I have a portfolio on a site called Dropr that I started years ago and somehow forgot about.
 I wish I hadn't forgotten it and I'm glad I started to add to it again.
 My work gets more views on it then on Behance and there's a lot less fiddling to get designs uploaded and published.
 Below are a collection of my favourite features.
 Just so you know, this post is completely unsponsored.
 These are my own thoughts on what makes Dropr worth using as an online portfolio website.